sfigg/commercialization-public/docset/customize/mdm/understanding-admx-backed-policies.md

 ### <a href="" id="how-a-group-policy-policy-category-path-and-name-are-mapped-to-a-mdm-area-and-policy-name"></a>How a Group Policy policy category path and name are mapped to a MDM area and policy name

 Below is the internal OS mapping of a Group Policy to a MDM area and name.
-This is part of a set of Windows manifests (extension wm.xml) that when compiled parses out the associated ADMX file, finds the specified Group Policy policy and stores that definition (metadata) in the MDM Policy CSP client store.
+This is part of a set of Windows manifests (extension **wm.xml**) that when compiled parses out the associated ADMX file, finds the specified Group Policy policy and stores that definition (metadata) in the MDM Policy CSP client store.
 ADMX backed policies are organized hierarchically.
-Their scope can be machine, user, or have a scope of both.
+Their scope can be **machine**, **user**, or have a scope of **both**.
 When the MDM policy is referred to through a SyncML command and the Policy CSP URI, as shown below, this metadata is referenced and determines what registry keys are set or removed.
 Machine-scope policies are referenced via .\Device and the user scope policies via .\User.

 `./[Device|User]/Vendor/MSFT/Policy/Config/[config|result]/<area>/<policy>`